How Often Should You Wash Your Bra? The Expert Guide

 Pro Tip: Rotate Your Bras

 Proper rotation is a critical part of bra care.
 Avoid wearing the same bra two days in a row.
 Giving your bra 24–48 hours to “rest” allows the elastic to recover and return to its original shape.
-This reduces the wear and tear that leads to sagging, stretched out bands, and lost support.
+This reduces the wear and tear that leads to sagging, stretched out bands, and lost support, and is a key part of an expert guide to bra care and maintenance.

-Experts recommend having 4 to 6 bras in regular rotation to extend each bra’s life and minimize washing frequency.
+Experts recommend having 4 to 6 bras in regular rotation to extend each bra's life and minimize washing frequency, which directly supports the typical lifespan of a bra of around 6 to 12 months with proper care.

 How to Tell When It's Time to Wash